SEVEN STEPS TO A SAFER WORKPLACE

 Further Reading

 Fatigue plays a major role in shiftwork accidents.
-To improve the safety, health, and productivity of your shiftworkers, NIOSH recommends these guidelines: Keep the schedule regular and predictable.
-Shiftworkers should know their schedules we...
+To improve the safety, health, and productivity of shiftworkers, NIOSH recommends the following practical guidelines.
+Guidelines to reduce shiftwork fatigue Keep the schedule regular and predic...

 A study commissioned by the British government found that for every lost-time injury of more than three days, there were 189 non-injury cases.
-No business can afford to ignore these near misses, which provide invaluable opportunities to identify an...
+Near misses are valuable opportunities to identify and correct safety hazards before they lead to acciden...